qupath/qupath-docs/docs/concepts/images.md

 :::{figure} images/luts_orig.png
 :align: center
 :width: 75%

+Example of how the LUT corresponds to the pixel values in an image
 :::

 By separating the display color from the pixel value using LUTs, it becomes possible to change the brightness/contrast of an image *without* changing the underlying pixel values - simply by changing the LUT.